sandialabs/InterSpec/target/electron/README.md

 # To create a packaged version of InterSpec, you
 # need to install electron-packager
 npm install electron-packager

-# And also copy all the InterSpec resources to the
-# 'app' sub-directory of your build dir
-cmake-js build --out=build_dir --target install
-# Or
-cmake --build build_dir --target install --config Release
-# Or
-ninja -C build_dir install

 # Then to actually create the distributable package, run on of the following